Salesforce Marketing Cloud: Corporate history

 Salesforce Marketing Cloud was founded under the name ExactTarget in late 2000 by Scott Dorsey, Chris Baggott, and Peter McCormick with $200,000 in financing.
 Joanna Milliken joined ExactTarget as the first employee in 2001.
 It raised $10.5 million in funding from Insight Venture Partners in 2004.
 The firm grew from $11.5 million in its second year of operations to $41.1 million in 2006, which was its first profitable year.

-In December 2007, ExactTarget filed an intent for an initial public offering with the Securities Exchange Commission, but withdrew its filing in May 2009.
+In December 2007, ExactTarget filed an intent for an initial public offering with the Securities and Exchange Commission, but withdrew its filing in May 2009.
 Instead, it announced that $70 million in venture funding had been raised for international expansion, which was followed by another $75 million round later that year.

 An office was established in London with the acquisition of a UK-based ExactTarget reseller, Keymail Marketing, in September 2009.
 The company hired 200 additional employees.
 In 2010, ExactTarget acquired CoTweet, a company founded in 2008 that develops and markets software for managing multiple Twitter accounts.

 ExactTarget went public in March 2012 and raised $161.5 million in funding on the New York Stock Exchange.
 In late 2012, it acquired a marketing automation vendor, Pardot, for $96 million, and the developers of a product recommendation engine, iGoDigital, for $21 million.

 In 2012, its revenues grew 40 percent over the preceding year.
 The following June, ExactTarget was acquired by Salesforce for $2.5 billion.
 A few months later, salesforce.com said it was laying off 200 staff due to overlaps after the ExactTarget acquisition.
 That September at the ExactTarget Connections conference, salesforce.com said it was integrating ExactTarget into a new division called Salesforce ExactTarget Marketing Cloud.'

 In May 2014, Scott Dorsey stepped down as CEO of ExactTarget and was replaced by Scott McCorkle.
 The company was renamed in October 2014 to "Salesforce Marketing Cloud", removing "ExactTarget" from its name, as part of its integration with Salesforce.

 In 2019, Salesforce moved its Marketing Cloud to Microsoft Azure.

 In 2020, the company launched Salesforce Customer 360 Audiences, a customer data platform designed to unify customer profiles and improve targeted marketing.

 In 2021, Salesforce introduced enhancements to Interaction Studio for real-time personalization and expanded messaging capabilities, including WhatsApp integration.

 In 2022, Salesforce rebranded several Marketing Cloud products: Interaction Studio became Marketing Cloud Personalization, Datorama became Marketing Cloud Intelligence, and Pardot became Marketing Cloud Account Engagement.

 In 2023, the company launched Einstein GPT for Marketing, integrated WhatsApp for conversational campaigns, and deepened connections with Salesforce Data Cloud for real-time customer journey activation.